Modern Slavery and Human Trafficking statement 2022

 - Elimination of discrimination in respect of employment and occupation.

-BNP Paribas Personal Finance is a member company of the BNP Paribas group and acknowledges responsibility to comply with the UK Modern Slavery Act 2015.
-This statement outlines the policies and procedures BNP Paribas Personal Finance has in place to mitigate and manage the potential risk of modern slavery and human trafficking in its direct operations and supply chains.
+- BNP Paribas Personal Finance is a member company of the BNP Paribas group and acknowledges responsibility to comply with the UK Modern Slavery Act 2015.
+The statement outlines the policies and procedures BNP Paribas Personal Finance has in place to mitigate and manage the potential risk of modern slavery and human trafficking in its direct operations and supply chains.

 BNP Paribas Personal Finance has reviewed its policies to ensure that modern slavery and human trafficking receives increased focus.
 We have developed a specific Modern Slavery policy which describes how BNP Paribas Personal Finance tackles any risks and deals with any issues related to modern slavery and human trafficking across its business and supply chains.
 It states that BNP Paribas Personal Finance has a zero-tolerance approach to modern slavery and human trafficking.
 It further states that we are committed to act ethically and with integrity in dealing with our partners, suppliers and customers, and to implement systems and controls that effectively ensure modern slavery and human trafficking is not taking place anywhere in our business or that of our supply chain.